FarronF/limerick-council-meetings/meetings/2018/06/26-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly meeting of Municipal District of Adare-Rathkeale - 8th May 2018.md

  On the proposal of Councillor O’Donoghue, seconded by Councillor Sheahan it was

-requested traffic counters be placed on the roadway from Lees Cross to Kilatal Road.--- 6
+requested traffic counters be placed on the roadway from Lees Cross to Kilatal Road.
+---
+6

  Councillor O’Brien enquired if the L1241 road from Hegarty’s Cross to the